input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 ```

 With this configuration, the proxy will:
-- accept incoming traffic made from the internal IP of the block producing machine
+- accept incoming traffic originating from the internal IP of the block-producing machine
-- accept incoming traffic made to the listening port of the proxy
+- accept incoming traffic directed to the listening port of the proxy
 - accept incoming HTTPS traffic proxied to `mithril.network` domain hosts
 - deny all other traffic